-Ayurveda is a Sanskrit word which means ‘knowledge of life’.
+Ayurveda is a Sanskrit word that means ‘knowledge of life.
 It is an ancient medicine system that originated in the Indian Subcontinent more than 5000 years ago.
-Ayurveda is a pseudoscientific medical approach which uses herbs, roots, leaves, flowers and fruits of various medicinal plants and trees to manage the bodily functions and to fight infections.
+Ayurveda is a pseudoscientific medical approach that uses herbs, roots, leaves, flowers, and fruits of various medicinal plants and trees to manage bodily functions and fight infections.
 Ayurveda uses a lot of herbs and roots but some of these are of exceptional value.
-The five pillars of Ayurveda are: Ashwagandha, Amla, Tulsi, Mulethi and Giloy.
+The five pillars of Ayurveda are Ashwagandha, Amla, Tulsi, Mulethi, and Giloy.
 These five are the honeydew of Ayurveda and are used in almost all Ayurvedic medicines.
 Their benefits range from boosting immunity to controlling diabetes to fighting infections.

 - Ashwagandha: It is the most important ayurvedic herb.
 It is used as a herbal tonic for both kids and the elderly.
-It is consumed to boost immunity and increase longevity ; Hence it is also called ‘rasayana’.
+It is consumed to boost immunity and increase longevity; Hence it is also called ‘Rasayana’.
 Ashwagandha has anti-oxidant properties.
 It also reduces the stress hormone, cortisol which reduces any kind of stress.
-Ashwagandha is mainly consumed in the powdered form along with ginger and honey to improve its taste.
+Ashwagandha is mainly consumed in powdered form along with ginger and honey to improve its taste.
 It can be used in combination with other herbs as well.

 - Mulethi: Mulethi is known for its rejuvenating properties.
 Mulethi contains antimicrobial agents which kill all the microbes in the body and thus protect the body from sickness and allergies.
 The root is dried and powdered and is also used in combination with other herbs.